xataio/vscode-extension/README.md

 ![List of workspaces on Xata VSCode Extension](https://github.com/xataio/vscode-extension/raw/main/doc/workspaces-view.png)

-The second panel (`(Unititilized)` in the screenshot)) is related to your current VS Code project.
+The second panel (`(uninitialized)` in the screenshot)) is related to your current VS Code project.
 After being initialized, this will add a `.env` with an API key and a `.xatarc` with your database access details.

 While we recommend to version control the `.xatarc`, you should always add `.env` in `.gitignore` to avoid leaking the `XATA_API_TOKEN` and potentially other secrets.